MSharp813/IT1025/Lab4/readme.md

 # Executive Summary

+In Lab4 we learned about Python and Graphics.
+We did some coding in python and learned about the interactive shell and the file editor.
+We learned important terms in graphics such as raster vs. vector and the difference between lossy and lossless compression.

 # Python IDLE

 The differences between the Interactive Shell and the File Editor are that the Interactive Shell runs code one instruction at a time and the File Editor is where you write entire programs.